EU missing overseas aid goals as austerity bites

 LONDON Aid flows from the European Union dropped last year for the first time in almost a decade as the euro zone crisis led 14 countries to cut financial assistance, anti-poverty group ONE said in a report published on Monday.

-The aid drop jeopardises the chances of some African economies dispensing with external assistance in the future, said the group co-founded by Bono, the lead singer of Irish rock group U2.
+The aid drop jeopardizes the chances of some African economies dispensing with external assistance in the future, said the group co-founded by Bono, the lead singer of Irish rock group U2.

 "Huge cuts in aid from Greece and Spain are not unexpected in this time of turmoil, but the poor record further across the board is worrying," said Adrian Lovett, ONE's executive director for Europe.